Jucker (card game): History

 Jucker ([er] juckert).
 In Erckmann-Chatrian's 1864 novel L'ami Fritz, set in Alsace, there are frequent references in French to playing the game of youker as far back as the 1830s.
 In 1856, Hackländer recounts playing Juckern, a new game to him, in the Rhineland region.
 The game also appears in an 1874 book of poetry in the dialect of the Hunsrück region of Germany in 1874 and in an article in a Palatinate newspaper that same year as played socially by ordinary folk alongside Tarock.

-No complete rules have been found, but Martin and Lienhart (1899) describe Juckerspiel as a "card game in which the Bauer [Jack] is worth more than the Ace" and a Marsch was to take all five tricks in Juckerspiel.
+No complete rules have been found, but Martin and Lienhart (1899) describe Jucker as a "card game in which the Bauer [ Jack ] is worth more than the Ace" and a Marsch was to take all five tricks in Jucker.
 Rausch (1908) states that Juckerspiel was widespread in Alsace and e Marsch mache means to take all the tricks and that the Bauer is the highest card.
 Modern sources state that the game was played in the Rhineland and the South Hessian region.

 Euchre ancestor

 Jucker has been suggested as the ancestor of the popular American game, Euchre, on the basis of chronology, linguistics and mode of play.
-19th century American sources show that eucre was being played as early as 1810 and that by 1829, as uker, itn was played with Bowers as early as 1829 in the American Mid-West, and that Euchre was invented in America during the 1820s from the mixing of Ecarte with ideas from German card games by German immigrants.
+19th century American sources show that eucre was being played as early as 1810 and that by 1829, as uker, it was played with Bowers as early as 1829 in the American Mid-West, and that Euchre was invented in America during the 1820s from the mixing of Écarté with ideas from German card games by German immigrants.
 Bumppo (1999) refutes the "canard" of a link with Ecarté pointing out that the two games emerged at roughly the same time and that Ecarté is a two-handed game in which Jacks are not the top trumps.

 David Parlett, an expert on the history of card games, goes further and argues that, "on linguistic grounds alone there can be no doubt as to [Euchre's] origin in the Alsatian game of Juckerspiel as brought to America by German immigrants."
 Not only are Jucker and Euchre phonetically alike, but the terms Bauer and Marsch have been imported into Euchre as 'Bower' and 'march'.
-His conclusion is that Euchre derives from the Alsatiam game of Jucker which, in turn, is descended from Triomphe or French Ruff, probably via Bête.
+His conclusion is that Euchre derives from the Alsatian game of Jucker which, in turn, is descended from Triomphe or French Ruff, probably via Bête.

 Related games

-Recently, members of the International Playing Card Society identified two games, still being played today in the region north of Alsace in Germany, that could be descendants of Juckerspiel: Bauer and Hunsrücker Bauern.
+Recently, members of the International Playing Card Society identified two games, still being played today in the region north of Alsace in the area of Rhineland-Palatinate (Rheinland-Pfalz) in Germany, that could be descendants of Juckerspiel: Bauer and Hunsrücker Bauern.